Why Dog Dental Care Matters More Than You Think

 The Bottom Line

-If you have not started yet, today is the day.
-Your dog's teeth -- and their overall health -- will thank you.
+If you haven't started yet, today's the day.
+Your dog's teeth—and your future vet bills—will thank you.